 Having your signal on when you are not turning can shift the fault in an accident, and impact the insurance payouts available, so this is something to be aware of.

-If you have questions about any of these tips, don’t hesitate to reach out!
+If you have questions about any of these tips, don’t hesitate to call the Law Firm of Flora Templeton Stuart at (888) 782-9090, reach out to us online.
 And if you are driving by one of our offices this summer, feel free to stop by to cool off for a few minutes and grab a drink of water.